 Statewide Leadership for students who are deaf or hard of hearing- ESC XI provides leadership, staff development, technical assistance and support to help Texas school districts meet the educational needs of students who are deaf or hard of hearing.

 TSD- Serves as a special public school in the continuum of statewide placements for students who are deaf or hard of hearing.
-The Educational Resource Center on Deafness (ERCOD) is a statewide resource to parents of these children and professionals who serve them.
+The Statewide Outreach Center at TSD (SOC at TSD) is a statewide resource to parents of these children and professionals who serve them.

 TSBVI- Serves as a special public school in the continuum of statewide placements for students who have a visual impairment.
 It is also a statewide resource to parents of these children and professionals who serve them.